-- You may need blood or urine tests to tell caregivers how your kidneys are working.
-Your caregiver may also check your weight so he knows how much radioactive medicine you will need for your test.
+- You may need blood or urine tests to tell healthcare providers how your kidneys are working.
+Your healthcare provider may also check your weight so he knows how much radioactive medicine you will need for your test.

 - You will need to be well hydrated for the kidney test to work.
-Ask your caregiver how much water you should drink before your test.
+Ask your healthcare provider how much water you should drink before your test.

 What will happen:

-Your caregiver will tell you to lie on your back or sit up straight.
-Then, he will inject a radioactive medicine into your IV to help your kidneys show up better in the pictures.
-The radioactive medicine will help your doctor see how fluid flows through your kidneys.
-Your caregiver may give you blood pressure medicines or diuretics before or during your test.
-Your caregiver will measure your blood pressure often if he gives you these medicines.
-Your caregiver may need to take more than one picture of your kidneys.
+Your healthcare provider will tell you to lie on your back or sit up straight.
+An IV will be put in a vein.
+You will be given radioactive medicine through the IV.
+The radioactive medicine will help show how fluid flows through your kidneys.
+Pictures of your kidneys are taken.
 You may need to change positions during the test.
-This test can take 45 minutes to a few hours as the radioactive medicine moves through your body.
+Renal scintigraphy can take 45 minutes to a few hours as the radioactive medicine moves through your body.

 After your test: